|

 Walnut Tree Grove (now Camberwell Grove)

-1769 Blackfriars bridge opened, linked Camberwell to city,
+1769 Blackfriars bridge opened.
+It linked Camberwell to the City and led to much new building.

 1782 Tollgate set up near Walworth Common (Westmoreland Rd)